FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/03_01_04_k8smanualinstall.md

 **Config kubeadm init parameters**

 Kubeadm require some parameter to initionize the installation which include NODEIP, cluster-dns, POD_CIDR, SERVICE_CIDR, also certificate parameter like sans etc., kubeadm will also create a token for worker node to join.
+**CLUSTERDNSIP** must in range of SERVICE_CIDR. the ${fqdn} will be required if kubectl use fqdn of API_SERVER to use kubernetes API.

+when use alias ssh_master to ssh into the master node, the fqdn already set to actual domain name of the master node VM, if not, you must set fqdn byself, for example , `fqnd=k8sXX-master.eastus.cloudapp.azure.com`

 ```
 local_ip=$(ip route get 8.8.8.8 | awk -F"src " 'NR==1{split($2,a," ");print a[1]}')